FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Templates/syllabus_template.md

 Title: "The human readable name of the learning resource."
 Abstract/Description: "A brief synopsis about or description of the learning resource."
 Author(s): "Name of entity(ies) authoring the resource."
-Primary_Language: "Language in which the resource was originally published or made available."
+Primary_Language: "two letter code, Language in which the resource was originally published or made available."
 Keyword(s): "Keywords or tags used to describe the resource."
 License: "A license document that applies to this content, typically indicated by URL"
 Version_Date: "YYYY-MM-DD Version date for the most recently published or broadcast resource."